Learning Task-Agnostic Motifs to Capture the Continuous Nature of Animal Behavior: Introduction

 \section{Introduction}

-Animal behavior is composed of recurring patterns that reflect underlying motor primitives like back grooming, running, and sniffing.
-Behavior segmentation methods \citep{wiltschko2015mapping, weinreb2024keypoint, luxem2022identifying, hsu2021b, berman2014mapping} seek to uncover structured patterns in behavior by dividing continuous pose trajectories into discrete units known as stereotyped behavioral syllables.
-These segmented units can then be used to build structured representations of movement for downstream neurobehavioral analysis.
+A critical direction in animal behavior research has been identifying recurring patterns, often referred to as stereotyped behavioral syllables, like back grooming, running, and sniffing, directly from large-scale behavior recordings.
+Behavior segmentation methods \citep{wiltschko2015mapping, weinreb2024keypoint, luxem2022identifying, hsu2021b, berman2014mapping} seek to uncover such structured patterns in behavior by dividing continuous pose trajectories into discrete syllables.
+Classic behavior segmentation approaches can be categorized into three groups: {\bf(1)} supervised classification~\citep{marks2022deep,segalin2021mouse}, {\bf(2)} clustering-based methods~\citep{hsu2021b,berman2014mapping,whiteway2021semi}, and {\bf(3)} hidden-Markov-model(HMM) based methods~\citep{wiltschko2015mapping,weinreb2024keypoint,luxem2022identifying,costacurta2022distinguishing}.
+The segmented syllables can then be used to build structured representations of movement for downstream neurobehavioral study.

-However, existing behavior segmentation methods face three major limitations.
-First, they rely on the assumption that behavior consists of discrete action syllables, which oversimplifies the inherently continuous nature of movement and introduces ambiguity during action transitions.
-Second, they often abstract actions into high-level syllables, overlooking shared motion components across body parts.
+However, existing behavior segmentation methods \citep{wiltschko2015mapping, weinreb2024keypoint, luxem2022identifying, hsu2021b, berman2014mapping} overlook several features of the behavior data.
+First, \textbf{continuity}, they model continuous behavior as combinations of discrete action syllables, which oversimplifies the inherently continuous nature of movement and introduces ambiguity during action transitions.
+Therefore, they may fail to capture the details of delicate behavior dynamics.
+Second, \textbf{compositionality}, they often extract complex coordinated body movements as abstract syllables that fail to capture how individual body parts contribute to different motions.
+Therefore, they fail to reveal the connections and distinctions between syllables.
 For example, back and side grooming both involve similar forelimb movements combined with different turning dynamics, and sniffing may occur while walking or sitting, with similar head motion but distinct lower-body patterns.
-Capturing such compositional structure across body parts is essential for a more detailed understanding of natural behavior.
-Third, most segmentation models are either non-generative (e.g., clustering \cite{hsu2021b, berman2014mapping}) or rely on restrictive generative assumptions (e.g., linear dynamics and hidden Markov model \cite{wiltschko2015mapping, weinreb2024keypoint, luxem2022identifying}), often leading to unrealistic synthesized behaviors.
+Third, \textbf{long-term dependency}.
+They either ignore temporal dependency between actions or only consider a very short time window when encoding the behavior.
+Therefore, they often fail to capture the long-term and multi-scale property of syllables (See Appendix~\ref{appendix:long-term} for discussions on temporal dependency).
+Apart from these explicit features, most models are either non-generative (e.g., clustering \cite{hsu2021b, berman2014mapping}) or rely on restrictive generative assumptions (e.g., linear dynamics and Markov models \cite{wiltschko2015mapping, weinreb2024keypoint, luxem2022identifying}), often leading to unrealistic synthesized behaviors.